 Ultimately, CDP helps you make the most of semantic data extraction and knowledge graph technologies.

-AP automation has been a consistent accounts payable trend in recent years.
+Account Payable (AP) automation has been a consistent accounts payable trend in recent years.
 Although many companies are yet to implement AP automation, the disrupting role of this technology is encouraging a growing number of businesses to adopt it.

 We can see this phenomenon by looking at the CAGR of the AP Automation market, which is growing at a rate of 11%.
 What used to be considered a luxury for large enterprises has seen rapid adoption in various industries.
 Experts predict that the AP automation market alone will reach a market size of $3 billion by 2024.

 One major reason behind this is that Accounts Payable influences the day-to-day business operations of almost every major industry.
-These processes have a direct impact on cash flow management; are responsible for maintaining vendor relationships, and provides security against fraud.
+These processes have a direct impact on cash flow management; are responsible for maintaining vendor relationships, and provide security against fraud.
 Therefore, we can expect businesses in the future to make it a permanent part of their processes.

 Most organizations must refine and redesign their processes before they throw AI and robotics into the mix.
 However, doing that is not particularly easy.